Kidnapping of Heinrich Kreipe: Operation

 A day later dispatch runner George Psychoundakis brought SOE officer Dick Barnes and a wireless set to the village.
 In the meantime, the rest of the party evaded a German patrol by moving to Patsos, just two hours away from Pantanassa.
 It then became known that a unit of the Special Boat Service (SBS) led by George Jellicoe was to land at Limni beach on 9 May, to assist with the evacuation.
 Moss and Leigh Fermor rendezvoused with the rest of the abduction team at the hamlet of Karines and advanced to Fotinou and then Vilandredo.
 Once a 200-man German column came to Argygoupoli just an hour's distance from Vilandredo, Dennis Ciclitira and a band of ELAS fighters assisted the team in avoiding their pursuers.
 When the team reached Asi Gonia, a runner told them that a boat was going to pick them up at Rodakino beach on the night of 14 May.
 The Rodakiniot guerillas accompanied the team on their final trek.
-The team, Kreipe, two German prisoners of war and a sick Soviet prisoner of war boarded the SBS boats at 10:00 pm, concluding their mission by landing at Mersa Matruh in Egypt.
+The team, Kreipe, two German prisoners of war and a sick Soviet prisoner of war boarded HMS Motor Launch ML 842 (commanded by Brian Coleman) on 14 May 1944 from Peristeres Beach, west of Rodakino, Operation BRICKLAYER, at 10:00 pm, concluding their mission by landing at Mersa Matruh in Egypt.